MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/ns-winddiui-_documentpropertyheader.md

 ## -remarks

 The input value in the <b>cbOut</b> member is not necessarily equal to the size of the buffer pointed to by the <b>pdmOut</b> member.
 For example, when the <i>pPSUInfo</i> parameter of the <a href="/windows-hardware/drivers/ddi/winddiui/nf-winddiui-drvdocumentpropertysheets">DrvDocumentPropertySheets</a> function is <b>NULL</b>, and if either the <b>fMode</b> member of the DOCUMENTPROPERTYHEADER structure is zero, or the <b>pdmOut</b> member of the same structure is <b>NULL</b>, a driver should write the total size of the printer's <a href="/windows/win32/api/wingdi/ns-wingdi-devmodew">DEVMODEW</a> structure (including the public and private structure members) in the <b>cbOut</b> member.
 In such a case, a driver should treat the <b>cbOut</b> member as a "write-only" member.
+Thus, your driver should not use <b>cbOut</b> member as the size of the buffer pointed to by the <b>pdmOut</b> member when the function has called.
 The "plotter" sample that ships with the Windows Driver Kit (WDK) demonstrates how to use the <b>cbOut</b> member correctly.

 ## -see-also